| |||||||||||||||||||||||||||||||||||||

 |

 The Herman Trend Alert August 6, 2008 The Pitiful State of Employee Engagement Recently, global consultants BlessingWhite released a landmark study on the State of Employee Engagement with survey results gathered from North America, the United Kingdom (and Ireland), and the Asia Pacific Region.
 Engaged employees are excited and use their talents and discretionary effort to make a difference for their employers.
 In North America, fewer than one in three (only 29 percent) of employees are fully engaged and 19 percent are actually disengaged.
 The company also found a strong correlation between employee engagement and retention.
 An impressive 85 percent of engaged employees expect to stay with their organizations throughout 2008.
 Moreover, the study found that engaged employees stay for what they can contribute (they like their work), while disengaged employees stay for what they can get (job security, favorable job conditions, and growth opportunities).
 The picture in the UK and Ireland is slightly worse; there less than one in four (23 percent) employees is fully engaged and nearly as many are actually disengaged.
 Also, fewer of the engaged employees than the North America statistics (only 76 percent) expect to stay in 2008.
 In this region, the most common factor influencing job satisfaction is "more opportunities to do what I do best".
 In the Asia Pacific region, results vary widely with Indian workers registering as the most engaged (34 percent) and Chinese workers the least engaged (only 10 percent).
 Workforces in Southeast Asia are about the same as their European and Australia/New Zealand counterparts with only about one-quarter of employees fully engaged.
-(Unfortunately, no data are available for South America; http://www.blessingwhite.com/EEE__report.asp) On the converse of the data, most regions report over 70 percent of today's employees are not fully engaged.
+(Unfortunately, no data are available for South America; Find an update to this information here.)
+On the converse of the data, most regions report over 70 percent of today's employees are not fully engaged.
 This condition puts them at risk for employee turnover and their employers at risk for not being as profitable.
 The new generations take much more license to change jobs.
 Other data from the study has revealed that the most vulnerable sectors are Technology, Communications/media, Retail/hospitality/travel, and Healthcare.
 Unless employers take immediate steps to engage those workers (once the world economies improve) they will be the victims of significant turnover, particularly among the younger workers.

-© Copyright 1998-2008 by The Herman Group, Inc. -- reproduction for publication is encouraged, with the following attribution: From "The Herman Trend Alert," by Roger Herman and Joyce Gioia, Strategic Business Futurists.
-(800) 227-3566 or http://www.hermangroup.com.
+© Copyright 1998- by The Herman Group, Inc. -- reproduction for publication is encouraged, with the following attribution: From "The Herman Trend Alert," by Joyce Gioia, Strategic Business Futurist.
+1.336.210.3548 or https://hermangroup.com.
+To sign up, visit https://HermanTrendAlert.com.
 The Herman Trend Alert is a trademark of The Herman Group, Inc."

-GET INSIDE THE MINDS OF YOUR EMPLOYEES To read this Herman Trend Alert on the web: http://www.hermangroup.com/alert/archive_9-24-2008.html.
 Herman Trend Alerts are produced by the Herman Group, strategic business futurists, Certified Management Consultants, authors, and professional speakers.
-New subscribers are welcome.
+New subscribers are always welcome.
 There is no charge for this public service.
-The Herman Trend Alert is received by over 30,000 subscribers in 78 countries, in addition to other websites and printed magazines.
+The Herman Trend Alert is read by over 30,000 people in 90 countries, including other websites and printed periodicals.
+Click here to sign up for the Herman Trend Alert.
 Do you enjoy receiving this weekly e-mail update?
-Contact us about our co-branded Trend Alert service.
-Click here to sign up for the Herman Trend Alert.
+Contact us about our co-branded Herman Trend Alert service.

 |